Texas Health and Human Services Commission

 - is not exempt from the work requirement that month, and

-- fails to meet the 20 hour per week work requirement that month.
+- fails to work an average of 20 hours per week that month.

-Note: The Texas Works advisor must verify any benefits the individual received in another state as an ABAWD if the individual indicates receiving benefits outside of Texas and the information is readily available.
+Note: The advisor must verify any benefits the individual received in another state as an ABAWD if the individual indicates receiving benefits outside of Texas and the information is readily available.

 Do not count SNAP benefit months toward the ABAWD time limit when: